PARTNERS FOR THE RIDE

 - Pleasure – The Pleasure division has been broken down into two sections – Show Pleasure and Country Pleasure.
 All horses competing in the Pleasure division conform to the typical Saddlebred type.
 They perform their gaits promptly and in a comfortable manner, giving the distinct impression of an enjoyable ride.
 Manners are emphasized in this division, and all horses must perform a true, flat walk.

 - Show Pleasure – Horses competing in Show Pleasure should be alert and responsive to their environment and rider.
 Generally these horses display less animation than the Three-Gaited, Five-Gaited and Fine Harness Performance horses.
 Horses are shown with a full mane and tail.
-The Show Pleasure division offers three-gaited, five-gaited, western and driving classes.
+The Show Pleasure division offers three-gaited, five-gaited, hunter, western and driving classes.

 - Country Pleasure – Horses in the Country Pleasure division are typically less showy than the Show Pleasure horse and demonstrate easy, ground-covering action.
 The Country Pleasure horse is shown with a full mane and tail and must be plain shod, suitable for trail riding.
 A multitude of classes are offered in the Country Pleasure division, including three-gaited, five-gaited, driving, western and hunter classes.